 What Is a Personal Injury Settlement?

 With most personal injury cases, insurance companies and injured parties prefer settlement negotiations rather than going to court for a trial.
 Did you recently take legal action against an at-fault party for a personal injury?
-You may wonder how much you should seek in your settlement and factors that impact the final amount.
+You may wonder how much you should seek in your settlement and the factors that impact the final amount.
 Even if the responsible party and her or his insurance provider agree to settle, you should know what makes a fair offer and when to ask for more compensation.

 How Do You Start the Personal Injury Settlement Process?